swv293/swv293.github.io/_posts/2018-10-15-all-about-beds-and-baths.md

 ### Interesting Quotes

->"It has become appallingly obvious that our technology has exceeded our humanity."
+>"It has become appallingly obvious that our technology has exceeded our humanity."- Albert Einstein
-- Albert Einstein

->"Never trust a computer you can’t throw out a window."
+>"Never trust a computer you can’t throw out a window."- Steve Wozniak
-- Steve Wozniak

->"Simplicity is about subtracting the obvious and adding the meaningful."
+>"Simplicity is about subtracting the obvious and adding the meaningful."- John Maeda
-- John Maeda